-If you have excellent credit, the FICO Auto Score won’t matter much when determining your interest rate.
+If you have excellent credit, the FICO Auto Score won’t matter much when determining your rate.
 However, if you have average or poor credit, minor differences can make a big difference when lenders determine your interest rate.

-Because FICO doesn’t share or sell the FICO Auto Score to consumers, it’s only possible to show the average interest rate of a car loan using a typical credit score.
+Because FICO doesn’t share or sell the FICO Auto Score to consumers, it’s only possible to show the average rate of a car loan using a typical credit score.

 As you can see, your credit score can have a major impact on your interest rate when purchasing both new or used vehicles.

-Used cars will have a higher interest rate because they are more likely to have mechanical issues or go underwater (they become less valuable than the amount of the loan).
+Used cars will have a higher rate because they are more likely to have mechanical issues or go underwater (they become less valuable than the amount of the loan).

 While your monthly payment will obviously be higher with a 36-month loan, you’ll save money in the long run.
 You’ll pay the loan off faster and have a lower interest rate.